 Hamilton Todd Snyder Long Point Collar Shirt in Stone

-The collar seems a little on the structured/stiff side, but that seems to serve the effect—it helps the collar rest under lapels, or hit a cardigan, as intended, and
+The collar looks a little structured/stiff, but it seems to work - it helps the collar stay under lapels or sweaters for a flatter look . . as expected, and

-There are moreover some very heady collars in the lookbook for some knit polos, but it looks like we'll have to wait a while for those.
+There are also some really cool collars in the lookbook for some knitwear, but it looks like we'll have to wait a while to get them.

 Alpaca Cardigans

 It's a synthetic blend.
-That's not the end of the world, it's a textured Alpacca cardigan for $300, the tousle might help them get the texture, drape, and finger they're going for.
-Try it on, see if you like it.
-And if you want purer knitwear, there's always...
+It's not the end of the world, it's a $300 structured alpaca sweater.
+Shaggy helps you find the texture, fit and lace you want.
+Try it and see if you like it.
+And if you want cleaner knitwear, there's always...

 Good Turtlenecks